Skip to content

 how much can companies save with wellness programs, value on investment wellness programs, financial benefits of workplace wellness programs, wellness program roi calculator, do employee wellness programs increase productivity

 For example, if a well-being program has a wellness ROI of 3.1, that means that it saved $3.1 for every dollar that was spent offering the program.
 An ROI of 1 means the program broke even.
 There have been several scientific publications that have evaluated the wellness ROI of health promotion programs.
-Typically they look at healthcare costs saved divided by the cost of the program.
+Typically, they look at healthcare costs saved divided by the cost of the program.

 These are very large and complex actuarial studies that carefully compare healthcare expenditures of wellness program participants and non-participants across time.